-Principles underlying total development of preand early-adolescent children.
+Principles underlying total development of pre- and early-adolescent children.
 Emphasis on physical, intellectual, social, and emotional development with practical implications for teachers grades 5-9.
 Prerequisite: EDP 303 or admission to College of Education postbaccalaureate program.

 EDP 454 Statistical Data Analysis in Education.
-(3) F, S, SS

-The role of data analysis in research and decision making.
-Elements of exploratory data analysis, descriptive indexes, and statistical inference, Lecture, lab.
+(3) F, S, SS The role of data analysis in research and decision making.
+Elements of exploratory data analysis, descriptive indexes, and statistical inference.
+Lecture, lab.
 Prerequisite: MAT 117.
 General Studies: N2.

 EDP 502 Introduction to Quantitative Methods.
-(3) F, S, SS

-Topics in statistical analysis, measurement, and research design.
+(3) F, S, SS Topics in statistical analysis, measurement, and research design.
 Exploratory data analysis, estimation theory, and statistical inference.
 Use of computers for data analysis.
 Cross-listed as COE 502.
+Credit is allowed for only COE 502 or EDP 502.

 EDP 503 Introduction to Qualitative Research.
-(3) F, S, SS

-Terminology, historical development, approaches (including ethnography, ethnomethodology, critical theory, grounded theory, and hermeneutics), and qualitative versus quantitative social sciences; methods of inquiry.
+(3) F, S, SS Terminology, historical development, approaches (including ethnography, ethnomethodology, critical theory, grounded theory, and hermeneutics), and qualitative versus quantitative social sciences; methods of inquiry.
 Cross-listed as COE 503.
+Credit is allowed for only COE 503 or EDP 503.

 EDP 504 Learning and Instruction.
-(3) F, S,
+(3) F, S, SS

 Introduction to psychology of learning and instruction.
 Includes the foundations of learning theories and their application to educational practice.
 Cross-listed as COE 504.
+Credit is allowed for only COE 504 or EDP 504.